danielcornock/danielcornock.co.uk/_posts/2020-06-01-bootstrap-typescript-2-linting.md

 ## Conclusion

-Thanks for reading this article - if you're following along, you can read the next article on [how to add testing to your project](bootstrap-typescript-3-testing).
-Have a great day!
+We've now configured linting in our project, which will keep our code styling consistent and point out potential errors.
+If you're following along, you can read the next article on [how to add testing to your project](bootstrap-typescript-3-testing).